Skip to main content

 Personal statement

 Kerrie has a practice-based PhD from Aberystwyth University (2016) investigating how past approaches to making alternative performance can be considered today, with a focus on the venue and the archive of Chapter Arts Centre, Cardiff.
-She holds an MPhil in Performance (2013) from the University of Birmingham and a Degree (2007, MDrama) in Contemporary Performance Practice from the University of Kent.

-Kerrie has performed and exhibited performance work within the UK in various sites including forests, trains, factories and theatres.
 Between 2007 and 2012 she was an associate performer with theatre makers Stan's Cafe, touring internationally to festivals and venues.
-Kerrie has devised new performance works with Talking Birds, Cyrff Ystwyth and Ali Matthews.
+Kerrie has devised new performance works with Talking Birds, Cyrff Ystwyth and Ali Matthews, and as a solo performer.

 Academic qualifications